Starter Syllabus

 Difficult or complex situations that may impact attendance occur for many of us during a term.
 This policy means that absences are available both for students who do want to reach out about their experiences and students who do not.

-We know our UO community will still be navigating COVID-19 and other illnesses, and some students will need to use some of their four absences to isolate and rest.
+If you are feeling ill, please stay home and use one of your four absences.
 I made my absence policy with this in mind, so please use your absences with care so they're there for you if you need them.

 Because in-class work is central to meeting our learning objectives, students who miss six or more classes may fail the course.